davidpaley/dreamland/README.md

 # Description

-Node API to keep track of double-entry accounting ledgers for USD and DREAM token
+Node API to keep track of double-entry accounting ledgers for USD and DREAM tokens

 # Getting started